-How to Thin Carrots: A Guide
+How to thin Carrots: A Guide to Thinning Carrots

 You will need to thin again when plants are four inches high.
 You shouldn’t delay thinning.
 If you wait too long, carrots may suffer.
 They may become twisted and misshapen.
 You must be gentle.
 Handling them too roughly can damage the plants you’re leaving in the garden.